grapheco/InteractiveGraph/README.md

 # build InteractiveGraphBrowser

-use `npm run build` or `gulp build` to build InteractiveGraphBrowser
+use `npm run build` or `gulp build` to build InteractiveGraphBrowser, which generates `igbrowser.min.js`.

+in development mode, use `gulp dev` to generate `igbrowser.js`.